Yildiz-IoT/esltag-fw/nrf-esl-bluetooth/organized/PRD.md

 *   [X] Migrated all configuration files from `samples/peripheral_esl/conf/` to `organized/tag/config/`.
 *   [X] Migrated all board overlay/configuration files from `samples/peripheral_esl/boards/` to `organized/tag/boards/`.
 *   [X] Migrated `CMakeLists.txt`, `Kconfig`, and `sample.yaml` from `samples/peripheral_esl/` to `organized/tag/`.
+*   All Kconfig, YAML, and DTS/overlay files in the new structure have been reviewed for path/source issues.
+Only `organized/tag/Kconfig` needs an `rsource` path update; all other files are correct.
+No commit or push has been done yet for these changes.

 ---